About this article

 Supported Web Browsers

-We strongly suggest using the most recent version of Chrome but, versions 28 onwards is supported (Chrome on Android only added WebRTC support in version 28, and turned it on by default in version 29).
+We only support the most recent version of Chrome, versions 28 onwards is supported.
 Chrome version 33 onwards is required for screen sharing.
 Screen sharing is not enabled by default in Chrome v33 to v36, so you will need to enable it if you haven't already (we will display instructions if we detect it's not enabled when you try and share).
 From Chrome v37 screen sharing is disabled and Acano (now Cisco) has developed a Chrome extension to return that functionality.

 Joining a meeting or class

-After clicking the link provided, you will see the following screen.
-Enter your name and click “Join call”.
+Using Chrome, click the link provided by your meeting organizer.
+You will see the following screen, enter your name and click “Join meeting”.

-If you click on the link and the screen wants a Call ID, you do not need to enter a number.
-Click “Continue” and you will be directed to the screen above.
-If you are not redirected, please exit Acano and click on the link again.
+NOTE: If you click on the link and the next screen you see asks for a Meeting ID, please exit Acano and click the link again.